RoboticsBrno/RB0005-UniversalStepDown/README.md

 Most of our projects at RoboticsBrno are powered either by Li-ion cells or 12V power sources.
-However, most of your servos and boards require either 5V or 3V3 power source.
+However, most of our servos and boards require either 5V or 3V3 power source.

 We used to buy cheap stepdown modules from Aliexpress to do the job.
-They are cheap, but their performance is questionable.
+They are inexpensive but their performance is questionable.
 Also, it is always a surprise what you get in the envelope – some batches of them operate better, some of them worse.
-One day, we decided to stop wasting our time with poor-performing modules and we decided to design our custom module – the RB0005 Universal Stepdown.
+One day, we decided to stop wasting our time with poor-performing modules and we designed our own custom module – the RB0005 Universal Stepdown.

-It is a simple and a low-cost design based on the [SY8105](https://file.remont-aud.net/baza/dc_dc/data/SY8105.pdf).
+It is a simple and low-cost design based on the [SY8105](https://file.remont-aud.net/baza/dc_dc/data/SY8105.pdf).
 And it gets the job done – see the evaluation of our design below.
 You can also look at our design on the [project